Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Experiments

 \looseness=-1 When generating longer videos, the original models without further tuning exhibit significant quality degradation, especially for 4× video length extension.
 While RIFLEx improves performance at 2× length extrapolation, its quality deteriorates beyond that, indicating limited extension capability.
 Spatial and temporal sparse attentions suffer from limited reception fields; on the other hand, LongLoRA and PA, though with a global reception field, fail to capture spatial-temporal correlations, resulting in degraded quality.
 Interestingly, PA exhibits a large gain in Vision Reward after fine-tuning, suggesting that its original sparse pattern misaligns with the pre-trained attention distribution.
 Fine-tuning allows the model to adapt to the imposed attention sparsity, improving alignment and quality.
 SANA, which replaces softmax attention with linear attention, requires massive retraining and fails under fine-tuning-based video length extension.
 In contrast, \method achieves quality on par with LoRA fine-tuned dense attention models.
 Notably, it even slightly improves the Vision Reward over the pre-trained model at the default video length.

-Thanks to $\bOnlogn$ complexity, \method delivers substantial inference and training speedups over the original dense attention, as detailed in \tbl{long_video} and \fig{complexity}.
-For instance, when generating 4× longer videos, we can save up to 4.4× training costs and achieve up to 3.7× inference speedup.
+Thanks to $\bOnlogn$ complexity, \method delivers substantial inference and training speedups over dense attention, as detailed in \tbl{long_video} and \fig{complexity}.
+For instance, when generating 4× longer videos, we can save up to 4.4× training costs and get up to 3.7× inference speedup.

 \myparagraph{Compatibility with existing LoRAs.} A key advantage of \method is its seamless compatibility with pre-trained task-specific LoRAs (\eg, artistic style transfer).
-As illustrated in \fig{lora_compat}, combining our extended-length LoRA with existing style LoRAs preserves visual quality while enabling longer-video generation.
-We observe that the content style generated by the merged LoRA exhibits subtle differences from the original LoRAs.
-This discrepancy is primarily attributed to the relatively small dataset used for training the extended-length LoRA, which may introduce a slight style bias that interacts with the style LoRA.
-We expect that training the length-extension LoRA on a more comprehensive dataset would help mitigate this issue.
+We observe that \method is compatible with existing style LoRAs in both the default length settings, and the longer video settings by directly merging the LoRA weights of \method in long videos and the style LoRAs.
+Visualizations and further analysis can be found in \app{LoRA Visual Results}.